Teams use various iPaaS solutions to manage business relationships and organize workflows across platforms.

 What platforms does Exalate integrate with?

 Exalate supports Jira, ServiceNow, Salesforce, Zendesk, Azure DevOps (including Azure DevOps Server), GitHub, Freshservice, Freshdesk, and Asana.
-It also supports custom REST API connectors for systems not covered by its standard connector library.
+It also supports custom REST API connectors for systems not in its standard connector library.

 What is Aida in Exalate?

 Aida is Exalate’s AI-powered scripting assistant.
 It generates Groovy script snippets for field mapping and sync rule configuration based on natural language descriptions.
-Instead of writing integration scripts from scratch, you describe what you need and Aida produces the code, which you can then review and adjust.
+You describe what you need, and Aida produces the code, which you can then review and adjust.

 How does iPaaS differ from ESB?